Earth Day 2019: We are stewards of Creation, and we must act like it

 FREE Catholic Classes

-Sunday was Earth Day and Pope Francis called for us "to see the world through the eyes of the God the Creator."
+Today is Earth Day and Pope Francis has previously called for us "to see the world through the eyes of the God the Creator."
 As news accumulates to suggest our activities are putting the planet in peril, we must recognize our role as stewards of creation.

 Earth belongs to God and we are its stewards.

 LOS ANGELES, CA (California Network) - Imagine you are in a lifeboat with a dozen other people.
 There's food, water, and blankets for everyone, but these are not distributed evenly.
 Some people are sitting on more blankets than they need.
 Others want to drink all the water or eat all the food.
 Some refuse to row.
 Most believe the situation is fine because they say rescue is coming, but they have no way of justifying their optimism.

 This is like our situation on Earth.
 Our resources are distributed unevenly so that some have much while others have nothing.
 There are many who want to consume everything.
 There are those who think salvation is on the horizon, so there is no need to bother with conservation.
 There are the greedy, the lazy, and those who argue that sharing is somehow a kind of injustice.